 An administrator can...

-- Search for users
+- Search for individuals

 - View and change information designated "unlisted"

-- View and change any other public information
+- View and change any public information

 A congregant with no permissions can...